LNP-BP/client_side_validation/CONTRIBUTING.md

 Additionally to the `master` branch the repository has `develop` branch for any experimental developments.
-This branch may not compile and should not be used by any projects depending on `lnpbp` library.
+This branch may not compile and should not be used by any projects depending on the library.

 Peer review